I made this page for personal use but then I figured someone else might find use of it ^_^

 - Eevee (Umbreon) During the Night

-- Eevee (Sylveon) via Pokemon Aime (6th Gen Only)
+- Eevee (Sylveon) via Pokemon Aime (6th and 7th Gen Only)

 I actually had to double check to confirm Clingling and Bonsly.
 The latter Pokemon, which is Sudowoodo’s pre-evolution (introduced in the 4th gen) evolves at level 20.